kaushIk-j/SneakerOsme/README.md

-# DadSneakers
+# SneakerOsme

-E-commerce website for a sneaker brand "DadSneakers" built in ReactJs.
+E-commerce website for a sneaker brand "SneakerOsme" built in ReactJs.

-## Screenshots

-## Demo

 ## Tech Stack